Create, review, and deploy automated machine learning models with Azure Machine Learning

 Select + New automated ML run and populate the form.

 Select a dataset from your storage container, or create a new dataset.
 Datasets can be created from local files, web urls, datastores, or Azure open datasets.
+Learn more about dataset creation.

 Requirements for training data: